moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 -Pressing "Update Proton GE" in both the Desktop version or the Decky Plugin version, will give you the latest version of Proton GE and UMU.
 A patch will also be applied to allow Game Streaming from Discord in Game Mode.

+- Pressing the "Music Button" on the top left of your game page will enable/disble the Game Theme Feature.
+This simply attempts to play your games theme music in the client!
+You can even change the music if you dont like it with the paste button!.
+Clicking the button will hide and disable the feature.

 - [UMU Launcher](https://github.com/Open-Wine-Components/umu-launcher) is automatically used and is processed for each game and Launcher.
 Proton GE will be used where necessary.

 ### Notes